jjliggett/jjversion/docs/ATTRIBUTIONS.md

 jjversion uses several externally maintained libraries.

 This markdown file lists the dependencies of jjversion.
-Copies of each license can be found in the notices folder, for instance: [notices/golang-LICENSE.md](notices/golang-LICENSE.md).
+Copies of each license can be found in the attributions folder, for instance: [attributions/golang-LICENSE.md](attributions/golang-LICENSE.md).

 The externally maintained libraries used by jjversion are: